Companies that use Tolstoy

 Analyzed and validated by Henley Wing Chiu

-Tolstoy We detected 2,267 customers using Tolstoy and 157 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (56%) and the most common company size is 2-10 employees (69%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Tolstoy We detected 2,286 companies using Tolstoy and 175 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (55%) and the most common company size is 2-10 employees (68%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date